 Conditions a Nephrologist treats

-A Nephrologist can diagnose these diseases:
+A Nephrologist can diagnose the following diseases:

 - Chronic kidney disease